zephyrproject-rtos/zephyr/boards/nios2/altera_max10/doc/board.rst

    nios2-gdb-server --tcpport 1234 --stop --reset-target

-And then connect with GDB:
+And then connect with GDB from the build directory:

 .. code-block:: console

-   nios2-poky-elf-gdb  outdir/zephyr.elf -ex "target remote :1234"
+   nios2-poky-elf-gdb  zephyr/zephyr.elf -ex "target remote :1234"

 Debugging With JTAG Flashed Image
 ---------------------------------